 All applicants will be notified that their application for the Seattle Jazz Artist Relief Fund has been received.

-Awardees notified via email by December 31, 2020.
+Awardees notified via email by early March, 2021.
 Funds delivered as soon as possible following notification.

 WHAT IS YOUR DEFINITION OF JAZZ ARTIST?